Baragji/autonomous-platform-fresh-start/.automation/README.md

 **Purpose:** Machine-generated evidence and artifacts for all tasks.

-**DO NOT manually create files here** AI builders will generate evidence automatically during task execution.
+**DO NOT manually create files here.** AI builders will generate evidence automatically during task execution.

 ---